-\end{thm} \begin{rmq} by finite speed of propagation for the wave equation, estimate \eqref{dispco} is really local in time {\bf and} space.
-As such, the compact assumption on $\Omega$ may be dropped if one is willing to either assume an uniform lower bound on the second fundamental form or work in a neighborhood of the boundary where such a bound holds. \end{rmq} The dispersion estimate \eqref{dispco} may be compared to \eqref{disprd}: we notice a $1/4$ loss in the $h/t$ exponent, which we may informally relate to the presence of caustics in arbitrarily small times if $a$ is small.
-Moreover, one of the key features in Theorem \ref{disper} is that $T_{0}$ depends only on the geometry of $\partial\Omega$ and the metric $g$: \eqref{dispco} holds {\bf uniformly} with respect to both the source point and its distance $a$ to the boundary and the frequency $1/h$.
-In fact, say for $a=h^{\theta}$, $\theta>0$, there are at most $1/\sqrt a =h^{-\theta/2}$ reflections, and caustics in between them, as we will see later; so in the large frequencies regime $h\ra 0$, we have to deal with an increasingly large number of caustics, even to travel a small distance over a small time $T_{0}$.
+\end{thm} \begin{rmq} By finite speed of propagation for the wave equation, estimate \eqref{dispco} is local in time {\bf and} space.
+Hence, compactness for $\Omega$ may be dropped if appropriate uniform assumptions are made on the metric. \end{rmq} The dispersion estimate \eqref{dispco} may be compared to \eqref{disprd}: we notice a $1/4$ loss in the $h/t$ exponent, which we may informally relate to the presence of caustics in arbitrarily small times if $a$ is small.
+Moreover, one of the key features in Theorem \ref{disper} is that $T_{0}$ depends only on the geometry of $\partial\Omega$ and the metric $g$: \eqref{dispco} holds { uniformly} with respect to both the source point and its distance $a$ to the boundary and the frequency $1/h$.
+In fact, say for $a=h^{\nu}$, $\nu>0$, there are at most $1/\sqrt a =h^{-\nu/2}$ reflections, and caustics in between them, as we will see later; so in the large frequencies regime $h\ra 0$, we have to deal with an increasingly large number of caustics, even to travel a small distance over a small time $T_{0}$.
 These caustics occur because optical rays are no longer diverging from each other in the normal direction, where less dispersion occurs when compared to the $\mathbb{R}^d$ case.
-In fact, we can track caustics and therefore Theorem \ref{disper} is optimal. \begin{thm} Let $d\geq 2$ and $u_a$ be the solution to \eqref{WE} with data $(u_0,u_1)=(\delta_a,0)$.
-Let $h\in (0,1]$ and $a\geq h^{4/7 -\varepsilon}$.
-There exists a constant $C>0$, a finite sequence $(t_n)_n$, $1\leq n\leq \min(a^{-1/2}, a^{1/2}h^{-1/3})$ with $t_n\sim 4n \sqrt a$ and a finite sequence $(x_{n})_{n}$ with $d(x_{n},\partial\Omega)\sim a$, such that
+In fact, we can track caustics and therefore Theorem \ref{disper} is optimal. \begin{thm} Let $u_a$ be the solution to \eqref{WE} with data $(u_0,u_1)=(\delta_a,0)$.
+Let $h\in (0,1)$ and $a\geq h^{1/3}$.
+There exist a constant $C>0$, such that for all $\vartheta\in \mathbb{S}^{d-2}$, there exist a finite sequence $(t_{n},x_{n},y_{n})_n$, $1\leq n\leq a^{-1/2}$ with $d(x_{n},\partial\Omega)\sim a$, $y_{n}/|y_{n}|\sim \vartheta$, such that